-How to Build an Enterprise Website SEO Audit Report
+How to Make an Enterprise Website SEO Audit Report

 When it comes to SEO, clients are all ears when we talk about traffic and conversions, their eyes are peeled when we show them website design modifications, and they smile when we pitch a new marketing strategy.
 However, the moment we start talking about SEO audits, their eyes start glazing over.